Halima Ahmed

 Halima Ahmed (Xaliima Axmed) is a Somali political activist.

 Personal life

 Ahmed was born in Somalia.
-For her post-secondary education, she earned a Bachelor of Arts degree in International Relations from the Geneva School of Diplomacy in Geneva, Switzerland.
+For her post-secondary education, she earned a Bachelor of Arts degree in International Relations from the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media.

 Career

 Ahmed began her career with the Youth Rehabilitation Center in Mogadishu, Somalia's capital.
 Her duties there included taking care of insurgents that had defected to join the Somali government.

 She later became a prospective candidate in the new Federal Parliament of Somalia, which was inaugurated in August 2012.